WTVCO

 - Pitch - controls output frequency.

 - Encoder adjusts base pitch in semitone increments.
+Pitch for both outputs are shown on Params menu.

 - CV input modulates pitch offset using V/Oct standard (CV1 controls Output1, CV2 controls Output2).
 CV1 is set to Pitch offset by default.